eliasbenb/TorBox.py/README.md

 ## Supported API endpoints

+> Note: Anything marked as supported and tested should work.
+If something is marked as supportted but not tested, that means it was implemented but not tested to see if it's working as intended yet.

 | Endpoint                             | Supported | Tested |
 | ------------------------------------ | --------- | ------ |
 | `/api/torrents/createtorrent`        | ✔️         |        |